Vanishborn/BIS180L-prereq-waiver/README.md

 # BIS180L-prereq-waiver

-prerequisite waiver for BIS 180L at UC Davis.
+A prerequisite waiver for BIS 180L at UC Davis.

 Specifically, a waiver for BIS 15L.